nchondromatidis/evm-erc20-bridge/README.md

 The system is not complete.
 You can only run some tests.
 > npm run test --workspace=bridge-service

+### Docs
+You may also take a look at the docs where I created a sequence diagram before I started coding the solution.

 ### Architecture
 The architectural style used is ports and adapters architecture.

 <img src="https://sd.blackball.lv/data/items/202405/19658/03-hexagonal-architecture.v2-600x431.png" width="300"/>

 This way we can have all of our chain independent algorithms in the center and use chain/app specific adapters to get/execute specific tasks.